Homelab App Store · Docker-powered

 System Requirements

-Yantr is lightweight and runs almost anywhere Docker can run.
+Yantr is lightweight enough to run almost anywhere Docker can run.

 Minimum